 The BBC Studios Wildlife Filmmaking Scholarship

-This scholarship is available to students from Kenya and bordering countries on the MA Wildlife Filmmaking programme.
+This scholarship is available to students from Malaysia or Indonesia on the MA Wildlife Filmmaking programme.

 About the scholarship

 The Natural History Unit (NHU) is the producer of some of the world’s most iconic natural history programmes, which have been watched by more than a billion people globally, and has a long history of providing production and craft training, including over 50 years of camera bursaries.
-In addition, there has been a very successful 12-year collaboration with UWE Bristol to deliver the BBC Studios accredited MA Wildlife Filmmaking.
+There has been a very successful, 12-year collaboration with UWE Bristol to deliver the BBC Studios accredited MA Wildlife Filmmaking.

-The NHU will grant up to two full scholarships to this course to students from Kenya who are successful in being offered a place on this course.
+The NHU will grant one full scholarship to this course to a student from Malaysia or Indonesia, who is offered a place on this course.
 This one-year MA course is based in Bristol, UK.
 The close collaboration between UWE Bristol and BBC Studios means that NHU staff provide regular masterclasses and mentoring support to all of the MA students.

-The scholarships for the 2023/24 MA course are open to applicants from Kenya, where the NHU will be filming over the next few years.
-This ensures that the graduates have the best opportunity to build on their skills when back home in Kenya.
+The scholarship for the 2024/25 MA course is open to applicants from Malaysia or Indonesia, where the NHU will be filming over the next few years.
+This ensures that the graduate has the best opportunity to build on their skills when back home.

-The BBC Studios Wildlife Filmmaking scholars will experience the same learning process as all MA students on the course, but with the additional support of an NHU production staff mentor throughout the academic year, rather than just for their final film.
+The BBC Studios Wildlife Filmmaking scholar will experience the same learning process as all MA students on the course but with the additional support of an NHU production staff mentor throughout the academic year, rather than just for their final film.

-The MA cohort typically have frequent visits to the NHU Office in Bristol for masterclasses and other events during the academic year.
-In addition, there are visiting speakers from across the industry.
-Bristol is a centre for wildlife production with many independent production companies and craft specialists based in the city and the surrounding areas.
+Typically, the MA cohort has frequent visits to the NHU Office in Bristol for masterclasses and other events during the academic year, as well as visiting speakers from across the industry.
+Bristol is a centre for wildlife production, with many independent production companies and craft specialists based in the city and the surrounding areas.

 What it covers